-The Kingdom of Eswatini formerly swaziland is a small country in southern Africa region that is considered the only absolute monarchy left in Africa.
-It is popular with tourists who flock the country every year for the Umhlanga or reed dance festival that showcases a royal culture unseen elsewhere in the world.
-The monarchy is...
+The Kingdom of Eswatini formerly Swaziland is a small country in southern Africa region that is considered the only absolute monarchy left in Africa.
+The country now derives its name from a later king named Mswati II.
+Mswati II was the greatest of the fighting kings of Eswatini.
+It is popular with tourists who flock the...
 Continue Reading →

 The two swazi sisters Princesses who married amaMpondo princes and became queens.They are both granddaughters of late King Sobhuza ii of Eswatini then Swaziland.
 Left :Queen Lombekiso Sigcau Right: late Queen Bhongolwethu Ndamase Left: Queen regent Lombekiso MaSobhuza Sigcau of Eastern amaMpondo aseQaukeni kingdom, South Africa.
 She is the daughter of late Prince Makhungu Dlamini...
 Continue Reading →

 Umhlanga or reed dance 2021 kicked at Ludzidzini royal residence in the Kingdom Eswatini under strict covid19 regulations.
 This is to ensure observation of important Eswatini culture whilst adhering to covid19 regulations.
 The ceremony was commissioned by King Mswati III of Eswatini who commissioned the maidens to cut the reeds led by the princesses.
 In...
 Continue Reading →

 Some pictures from the annual Incwala ceremony in the Kingdom of Eswatini led by King Mswati III.
 This is Eswatini’s most important cultural event.
 A ceremony that has lasted for hundreds of years, it is one of the last remaining examples of what was previously common practice in many African countries.
 It has a spiritual...
 Continue Reading →